 7) COVID-19 vaccine.
-Evidence of the COVID-19 vaccine may be required by some healthcare agencies.
-Students are encouraged to provide verification of the COVID-19 vaccine.
+Evidence of the COVID-19 vaccine and/or booster may be required by some healthcare agencies.
+Students will need to provide verification of the COVID-19 vaccine/ booster.

 All required immunizations have been established in accordance with the CDC; Oklahoma State Department of Health; and the Occupational, Safety, and Health Administration guidelines.